reyarqueza/react-redux-facebook-login-hoc/README.md

 import { FacebookAuth, FacebookInit, FacebookReducer } from 'react-redux-facebook-login-hoc';
 ```

 Now here's the fun part where you create three presentational components, Login, Loading, and Logout.
 You can start off by copying them from the [demo directory](demo/components/presentational) and even use them as is if you don't really care about customizing them.
+You'll need to copy the css [here](public/css/index.css).

 ```
 // These three components you can change the HTML to customize if needed.